-Solution Burn only dry, seasoned natural wood.
-Burn a hot Fire to burn off the creosote buildup then brush off The face of the catalyst with a soft bristle brush.
-Remove the flame guard but leave the catalyst in blace.
+Problem Cause Solution Catalyst plugged with creosote Burning wet wood or pushing in the bypass rod too soon.
+Burn only dry, seasoned natural wood.
+Burn a hot fire to burn off the creosote buildup then brush off the face of the catalyst with a soft bristle brush.
+Catalyst masked with soot or fly ash.
+Pushing in the bypass rod too soon.
+Burning improper material such as cardboard, coal or wrapping paper.
+Remove the flame guard but leave the catalyst in place.
 Brush off the face of the catalyst with a soft bristle brush or gently blow out the cells with a can of dusting air.
 Burn only dry seasoned natural wood.
-Jse less wood or lower the air to the stove.
+Lower Efficiency Flames contacting the catalyst from excessive draft can reduce the effectiveness of the catalyst.
+Use less wood or lower the air to the stove.
 Install a damper to reduce draft.
 Do not burn material that will poison the catalyst such as colored paper, cardboard, paneling, painted or treated wood.
-Make sure you achieve catalyst light off (see section 4) Remove the flame guard but leave the catalyst in place.
+Catalyst is plugged with fly ash Pushing in the bypass rod too soon.
+Burning material that produces fly ash and char.
+See section 4 for a list of improper materials Make sure you achieve catalyst light off (see section 4) Remove the flame guard but leave the catalyst in place.
 Gently blow out the cells with a can of dusting air.
 Burn only dry, seasoned natural wood.